Lyn Paul website logo. Lyn Paul website banner.

 Photo Album.

-This page provides a snapshot of Lyn Paul's career from 1970.
+This page provides a snapshot of Lyn Paul's career focusing on 1970.
 To find out what else was happening in 1970 select any of the following options:

 In the News